 Right now you are wondering on what planet this actually happens.

 Well, it does happen on our planet, but just very rarely.
-There are great programs that do this and I’ll be creating a “resources” page on my website very soon that gives you that information.
 For now, though, I recommend you take advantage of some of the new tools available to support and enable communication between everyone involved in your parent’s life.
 If there’s a neighbor, and you and a sibling or another parent and a home care aide: Congratulations, you’re a team!

 Get out of the way